 Working for you

-We greatly value your business and wish to have an ongoing relationship with you.
-We aim to provide you with an efficient, effective and professional service.
-Please retain this document which set out the basis of our relationship and commitment to you.
+We value your business, and aim to provide you with an efficient, effective and professional service.
+Please retain this document which sets out the basis of our relationship and commitment to you.

-The services we are to provide for you are outlined in the attached letter of engagement.
+Our services to you are outlined in the letter of engagement.
 Also detailed in that letter, are any limitations on the extent of our obligations to you or any other limitation or exclusion of liability.
-Our duty of care is to you and no-one else, and before any other person relies on our advice we must expressly agree to this.
+Our duty of care is to you and no-one else, and before any other person relies on our advice, we must expressly agree to this.

 What we will charge

 We charge on a range of factors adopted by the New Zealand Law Society, including time, expertise, importance, urgency and results achieved.
 If requested we will provide an estimate of our fees for our services, or details of the hourly rate charged by the BvD personnel working on your file, but this will not be a quotation.

 If due to unforeseen complications extra work is required from that anticipated when an estimate is given, we will let you know if we are likely to exceed any estimated fee by more than 20%.
 All fees estimated are plus GST, expenses and disbursements.

 We charge an amount for “office expenses” on each invoice to cover expenses not billed individually (e.g. copying, printing, postage) and for the storage of your file.
 If you expect to be reimbursed by a third party for our fees, disbursements and expenses, you are responsible for our invoices in full, and you must seek the reimbursement from the third party (unless we otherwise agree).

 Ongoing work will usually be invoiced monthly.
 Transactional work will usually be invoiced upon completion.
 You will be provided with a trust account statement if we have handled any funds on your behalf.